 Access arrangements for examinations

-At the end of Year 9, students are identified and assessed by a qualified specialist (approved by the LA) for exam arrangements.
+At the start of Year 10, students are identified and assessed by a qualified specialist (approved by the LA) for exam arrangements.
 Students may be awarded extra time, reader, scribe, prompter, rest breaks or a combination and this will be their normal way of working in the classroom and all examinations.
+We will apply exam concessions at Key Stage 3 in the classroom as identified by the classroom teachers, co-ordinated by the SEND department.

 Our school currently provides additional and/or different provision for a range of needs, including: